telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/custom-month-view-with-event-count-in-show-more-button.md

 ---
 title: Create Custom month View with Event Count in Show More Button
-page_title: Create Custom month View with Event Count in Show More Button | Kendo UI Scheduler Widget
+page_title: Create Custom month View with Event Count in Show More Button | Kendo UI Scheduler
 description: "Learn how to inherit some of the built-in views and implement specific custom logic in a Kendo UI Scheduler widget."
 slug: howto_create_custom_monthview_eventcount_showmore_button_scheduler
 ---